 In this mode, you define a method that's associated with your navigation plan.
 For each method parameter, you specify the data type, such as a string, integer, date or time, and so on.
 When you're done, you can test your method on the live host and confirm that the method works as expected.
 You then generate the metadata file, or Host Integration Designer XML (HIDX) file, which now has the method definitions to use for creating and running an action for the IBM 3270 connector.

-On the 3270 Design Tool's toolbar, choose Methods so that you enter Methods mode.
+On the 3270 Design Tool's toolbar, select Methods so that you enter Methods mode.

 In the Navigation pane, select the screen that has the input fields you want.

 To add the first input parameter for your method, follow these steps:

 In the Capture pane, on the 3270 emulator screen, select the whole field, not just text inside the field, that you want as the first input.